JerryNixon/sql-commander/README.md

 Press F5 in Visual Studio to launch the application.

 The solution uses .NET Aspire to:
-- Orchestrate the SQL Commander web app
+- Orchestrate the SQL Cmdr web app
 - Configure the development environment
 - Manage the SQL Server connection
 - Provide a rich debugging experience with the Aspire dashboard

 The Aspire AppHost will automatically:
-1. Launch the SQL Commander web application
+1. Launch the SQL Cmdr web application
 2. Open the Aspire dashboard for monitoring
 3. Configure logging and telemetry
 4. Handle service orchestration